mressier/SwiftyProtein/README.md

 Visualize ligands from RCSB.org in 3D.

-## See a ligand in 3D
+## ⚛️ See a ligand in 3D

 ![Ligand](../assets/ligand-with-detail-view.png)

-## Consult ligand list
+## 📚 Consult ligand list

 ![Ligand List](../assets/ligand-list.png)

-## Search a ligand
+## 🔎 Search a ligand

 ![Ligand List](../assets/search-ligand.png)

-## Protect ligand data with phone security
+## 🔒 Protect ligand data with phone security

 ![Login Page](../assets/login.png)

-## Share or save a picture of a ligand
+## ✉️ Share or save a picture of a ligand

 ![Share](../assets/share-ligand.png)

+## More features
+- Favorite list of ligands
+- Search a ligand on the web if it's not in the list

-##Incoming features
+## Incoming features
-- Add ligand as favorites
-- Additionnal informations about an atom on ligand view
 - Add some tips as tutorial for first use
 - Add analytics